Director of Major Gifts - Museum of the City of New York

 Work collaboratively with Museum Director, VP Development, and Board members on major gifts solicitations

-Supervise the Assistant Director, Patron Services, the Membership and Annual Fund Manager, and the Development Assistant
+Supervise the Sr. Manager, Membership and Annual Fund; the Manager, Patron Services; and the Development Assistant

 A successful candidate will have:

 An undergraduate degree or equivalent combination of training and experience, an understanding of cultural fundraising and NYC donor/philanthropic landscape preferred, and at least five years of individual/major gift/planned giving experience